platformsh/legacy-cli/README.md

-  variable:delete                           Delete a variable from an environment variable:get (variables, vget)            View variable(s) for an environment variable:set (vset)                       Set a variable for an environment
+  variable:delete                           Delete a variable from an environment variable:get (variables, vget)            View variable(s) for an environment variable:set (vset)                       Set a variable for an environment worker worker:list (workers)                     Get a list of all deployed workers
 ```

 ## Known issues